 Click on the following link to see what floating over the plains of Bagan at 7:00 a.m. would look like!

-After the balloon ride it was back to the hotel for breakfast – i.e. something more than the bubbly white wine and croissants served in the balloon landing field not far from New Bagan!
+After the balloon ride, it was back to the hotel for breakfast – i.e. something more than the bubbly white wine and croissants served in the balloon landing field not far from New Bagan!

 After the balloon ride, it was off to see our last stupas and temples- with visits to Gubyauk Gyi and Dhammayan-Gyi and finishing off with the grandest of them all, the Ananda Pahto.
-The small bronze above may have been the the finest single Buddha figure I saw; since bronzes were not at all common in the Bagan of eight hundred years ago, the piece is probably of fairly recent times.
+The small bronze above may have been the finest single Buddha figure I saw; since bronzes were not at all common in the Bagan of eight hundred years ago, the piece is probably of fairly recent times.

 The above figure, with arms almost as wide as its waist, has an almost cartoonish look about it; it looks like it has been recently installed or repainted.
-The statue below sits in an alcove which has not been completely restored.
+The statue below sits in an alcove that has not been completely restored.
 Sections of the wall reveal the bare brick underneath the stucco covering.

-Of all the large scale Buddhas I saw at Bagan, I was most moved by the ones I saw at the Ananda Pahto Temple.
+Of all the large-scale Buddhas I saw at Bagan, I was most moved by the ones I saw at the Ananda Pahto Temple.
 While they are not the ones that originally filled the space, they do so majestically.
 The four wooden Buddhas stand about 9.5 meters high (30 feet) and are the only major temple Buddhas in Bagan which are not in the seated position; this leads Stadtner to conclude that they are not original and likely date back to the Konbaung period (1752 – 1885 C.E.).

 The Four Ananda Standing Buddhas, gilded with fine gold leaf, are located in the niches of the central cube of the temple.
 See below for a drawing of the pahto.

-It was the George Luce who assigned the name of a particular Buddha to each of the four statues.
-He related them to the Buddhas of the present age or mythological unit of time known as a kalpa, In the Buddhist myth there have already been four Buddhas with the fifth – Maitreya- yet to come; Luce places one in each of the four niches.
+It was George Luce who assigned the name of a particular Buddha to each of the four statues.
+He related them to the Buddhas of the present age or mythological unit of time known as a Kalpa.
+In the Buddhist myth, there have already been four Buddhas with the fifth – Maitreya- yet to come; Luce places one in each of the four niches.
 So Kassapa is supposedly in the south niche with Kakusandha in the north.
 This leaves Konagamana in the east and in the west we have the historical Buddha, Siddhartha Gautama.
 More recently scholars have questioned Luce’s entire explanation since there is no evidence associating various Buddhas with the cardinal points.
 The various mudras they exhibit also do not provide any reason for associating them with one Buddha and not another.
-However, the guidebooks seem to like the explanation and it has taken on the status of fact thanks to constant repitition!
+However, the guidebooks seem to like the explanation and it has taken on the status of fact thanks to constant repetition!